The cylinder bore deglazing process is basically, removing the glaze from your engines cylinder walls.

 The single most critical factor of any cylinder refinishing job; is the cleaning of that cylinder, after the deglazing operation.
-Above all, No engine component will tolerate dirt!
-So, Deglazing cylinders leaves two types of “dirt” on the cylinder walls; honing stone residue and cast iron dust.
+Because, no engine component will tolerate dirt!
+Especially, engine bearings.
+So, cylinder bore deglazing, leaves two types of “dirt” on the cylinder walls, honing stone residue and cast iron dust.

-Finally, For detailed deglazing questions it is wise; to contact the manufacturer of your specific equipment.
-They are experts in metal finishing; and of course completely understand their own equipment.
+So, for detailed cylinder bore deglazing questions, it is wise to contact the manufacturer of your specific equipment.
+Because, they are experts in metal finishing and of course, completely understand their own equipment.

 Thank You !